 DO NOT foam roll the IT Band at the outside of the knee.
 This can cause further irritation and prevent the inflammation from settling.
 Instead, try foam rolling on the upper part of the IT Band near the hip, as well as more towards the top of your quad muscle, or behind hitting those edges of the IT Band.
 This tends to have a more productive outcome than rolling directly on the IT Band itself.

 Instead of running as part of training, think about how you can train in order to run.
 To be a great runner or an injury free runner, you need to build your foundational strength.
-It is the #1 reason, I now require my runners to strength train as part of their coaching engagements with me.
+The importance of strength training is the #1 reason, I now require my coaching clients to cross train as part of their coaching engagements with me.
 And while we often turn to strength training or specific exercises to help alleviate IT Band issues, our overall training program plays an important part in prevention.
 So much so, I now teach runners how to build their own training plans that are highly customized.
 Programs that are personalized to each individual will always out perform free, generic training plans found in books or online.

-When there are weaknesses, you can often spot hip drop as you analyze a runner's gait.
+In terms of running gait, you can often spot hip drop and weaknesses when you look at your running under video analysis.
 As you run, you are putting your weight on one foot at a time.
 If you watch your running from behind on video, your hip should stay parallel to the ground.
 It should remain level.
-If it does not, it can put unneeded pressure on your hip muscles or knees depending on the pressure applied and severity of the weakness.
-This is why most knee injuries originate from the hips.
+If it does not, this imbalance can put unneeded pressure on your hip muscles or knees depending on where the pressure is applied and the severity of the weakness.
+This is why many knee injuries originate from the hips.

 Motor control issues can occur from time to time, especially with newer runners.
 Since good form takes time to learn or naturally fall into, IT Band issues can occur when runners aren’t aware of their running posture and form as they run.
 Often as we gain experience, our form tends to improve.
 Not always, but that is the tendency.